 Dental School Personal Statement Example #2

 "Ready, Set, Bake,” shouted the host of Bake-Off.
 I was 16 and a contestant of a televised baking show.
-Our 6th challenge gave us 3 hours to perfectly bake the most decadent and timing consuming dessert: the mille-feuille – layers of puff pastry, filled with whipped cream and custard, and glazed on top.
+Our 6th challenge gave us 3 hours to perfectly bake the most decadent and time consuming dessert: the mille-feuille – layers of puff pastry, filled with whipped cream and custard, and glazed on top.
 Despite being the only teenager in a field of contestants ranging from 20-70 years of age, I’d made it through several days of cuts for one of the spots on the show.
 I wish I could say that my dessert was a masterpiece, but as the timer counted down and I plated it, the filling oozed, and the pastry crumbled.
-I’d made to the Top Six, but the mille-feuille defeated me and I was asked to hang up my apron.
+I’d made it to the Top Six, but the mille-feuille defeated me and I was asked to hang up my apron.
 As I reflect on this experience, the solo and team challenges, the practice to get on the show, the mastery needed to gain a top spot, I realize that I’m grateful even for the defeat, because I learned valuable lessons that helped me develop key qualities and skills that are in-line with the core competencies necessary for dentistry, my chosen profession.
 Both dentistry and competitive baking require innovation and excellence, communication and accountability, and the necessity of precision, focus, and a steady hand.

 Both of my parents are dentists.
 While the influence of their careers on my own access to knowledge cannot be underestimated, I have been deeply cognizant of making an autonomous career decision.
 That decision is my own, but my parents have admittedly opened unique conversations around ethics, technology, and patient care to me.
 My earliest memories include attending dental conferences with them and being encouraged to explore the Exhibits Floor, where I learned about the newest dental products and treatments and “test drove” the latest innovations in dentistry.
 I developed an aptitude for predicting which products and technologies were gimmicks and which would effectively support excellence in patient care.
 This knack has made me something of an informal consultant for my parents and their colleagues, who value my insights on innovation and efficacy of new treatments.

 While technology is at the forefront of change, what remains consistent over time is the importance of communication and accountability to provide excellent patient care.
 I’ve had the privilege to shadow Dr. Ann Lee, an oral surgeon, over the past 3 years.
 Among many things, she showed me that inherent in communication is accountability.
 Many of her patients are children and teens having teeth extracted for orthodontic reasons.
 The son of a family who had been Dr. Lee’s patients for over a decade arrived for a complicated wisdom tooth extraction.
 Despite familiarity with the family, the doctor painstakingly reviewed the extraction process to prepare them effectively.
-The procedure went well in the office; however, on the way home, the boy began haemorrhaging.
+The procedure went well in the office; however, on the way home, the boy began hemorrhaging.
 An artery had been compromised during the surgery.
 I watched as Dr. Lee packed bone wax around the artery to stem the bleeding.
 What struck me about this experience was the standard of accountability to which the surgeon held herself, as she communicated with the family by phone, made a house call later that evening on her way home, and remained on-call over the weekend to ensure the safety and healing of the child.
 The family maintained their trust in Dr. Lee because of her open communication and sense of accountability.
 I also learned just how fragile and technical dental work is, requiring both dexterity and precision.

-Volunteering in a dental brigade in Haiti, Mirlande, 6, taught me about vulnerability and trust.
-Mirlande was scared and reluctant to open her mouth for her first dental exam.
+Volunteering in a dental brigade in Haiti, taught me about vulnerability and trust.
+Six-year-old Mirlande was scared and reluctant to open her mouth for her first dental exam.
 I took her aside and, as she watched, I carved a perfect tooth from soap using dental instruments.
 I carved slowly and precisely, and then presented her with the gift.
 She put the tooth in her pocket and then allowed me to clean her teeth.
 I was immediately struck by the vulnerability of not only soft tissue, but of hearts, as she leaned back and opened her mouth in trust.
 This moment solidified my decision to become a dentist.

-What is a Dental School Personal Statement?
+What Did This Dental School Personal Statement Do Well?

 Want some more personal statement examples?
 Watch this video:

-Writing a Strong Dental School Personal Statement
+Expert Tips for Writing a Strong Dental School Personal Statement

-1. Tell a story
+1. Tell a compelling story

 2. Demonstrate why you’re a “good fit”